bryanalexfreire/PruebaAPI/README.md

-# PruebaE2EAPI ⭐
+# PruebaAPI ⭐
-This project was generated with Karate, Serenity bdd, Cucumber and Gherkin.
+This project was generated with Karate, Cucumber and Gherkin.

 1. Prerequisites: 📃
    -  Local Machine with OS Windows 10